google/knative-gcp/docs/how-to/authentication-mechanism-troubleshooting.md

   type: Ready
   status: "False"
   message: 'rpc error: code = PermissionDenied desc = Permission iam.serviceAccounts.setIamPolicy
-    is required to perform this operation on service account projects/-/serviceAccounts/cre-dataplane@PROJECT_ID.iam.gserviceaccount.com.'
+    is required to perform this operation on service account projects/-/serviceAccounts/events-sources-gsa@PROJECT_ID.iam.gserviceaccount.com.'
   reason: WorkloadIdentityFailed
   ```
   it is most likely that you didn't grant `iam.serviceAccountAdmin` permission
   of the Google Cloud Service Account to the Control Plane's Google Cloud
-  Service Account `cloud-run-events`, refer to
+  Service Account `events-controller-gsa`, refer to
   [default scenario](../install/dataplane-service-account.md/#option-1-use-workload-identity)
   to grant permission.
 - If the `Condition` `Ready` has concurrency related error message like this: